Session 3: (June 26-30)

 In this course you will take an in-depth look at how the diversity of humankind is studied as you learn to think like an anthropologist.
 You may ask– What exactly do anthropologists do?
 How do anthropologists conduct research?
 What role does anthropology play in our everyday lives and why is it important?
 These are all questions that will be addressed in this hands-on, exploratory course.
 In this class you will be introduced to the discipline as we practice the approaches that anthropologists use to answer intriguing questions in the field.
 We will use ethnography, which is the scientific study of people and their culture, and learn techniques for conducting ethnographic research.
 Did you know that many anthropologists practice “participant observation” in which they learn about new cultures through active participation?
 We will practice this form of research first-hand, explore how anthropologists conduct and analyze interviews, and investigate anthropological models that explain societal structures and govern the world around us.
 Through our exploration of how anthropologists determine differences and commonalities in cultures around the world, your eyes may be opened to recognizing, exploring, and appreciating the many unique cultures around you!

-Truth vs. Perception: In the Mind’s Eye –waiting list closed
+Truth vs. Perception: In the Mind’s Eye – full, accepting applications for waiting list

 What is reality?
 Just because we perceive something to be real, does it actually exist?
 How do we know if something is real or just a figment of our own beliefs and imagination?
 Join us in this philosophical exploration of the relationship between truth and perception.
 In this course, you will discover how reality is presented and interpreted in fiction, nonfiction, art, and media by studying famous works by Plato, Shirley Jackson, M.C.
 Escher, and Vincent van Gogh.
 By engaging in reflective activities such as Socratic seminars, literary analysis techniques, skits, art, and creative writing, we will begin to apply our understanding of the difference between truth and our perception of it.
 We will conclude with a critical evaluation of how modern media presents reality to us and how we can train ourselves to be smart consumers of media.
 Test yourself – in reading or media do you see the truth or one’s perception of it?